NathanRibeiroC/FRONTEND-REFERENCE/README.md

 ```

 state = the state snapshot used in the component re-render/re-evaluation cycle;
-dispatchFn = a function that can be used to dispatch a new action (ex: trigger an update of the state);
+dispatchFn = a function that can be used to dispatch a new action (ex: trigger an update of the state)(can be any action you want);
 reducerFn = a function that is triggered automatically once an action is dispatched (via dispatchFn()) it
 receives the latest state snapshot and should return the new, updated state;
 initialState = the initial state;